Naeaerc20/MonadTestnet/README.md

 │   │   ├── random.js         # Random swap script for OctoSwap (performs random swaps automatically under custom rules).
 │   │   ├── liquidate.js      # Dedicated script to swap all available tokens back to MON.
 │   │   └── swap.js           # Interactive swap script for OctoSwap with token approvals, dynamic gas settings, and support for MON/WMON wrapping/unwrapping.
-│   ├── Magma/                # New Module: Magma
+│   ├── Magma/
 │   │   ├── index.js          # Main script for the Magma module; handles core functionalities for Magma-related actions.
 │   │   └── ABI.js            # Exports the ABI definitions for Magma contracts; used to interact with Magma-specific smart contracts.
-│   └── DirolSwap/            # New Module: DirolSwap
+│   ├── DirolSwap/
-│       ├── ABI.js            # Exports the ABI definitions for DirolSwap contracts.
-To be Implemented.
+│   │   ├── ABI.js            # Exports the ABI definitions for DirolSwap contracts (to be implemented).
-│       ├── liquidity.js      # Script for managing liquidity operations on DirolSwap.
-To be Implemented.
+│   │   ├── liquidity.js      # Script for managing liquidity operations on DirolSwap (to be implemented).
-│       ├── swap.js           # Interactive swap script for DirolSwap operations.
-To be Implemented.
+│   │   ├── swap.js           # Interactive swap script for DirolSwap operations (to be implemented).
+│   │   └── scripts/
+│   │       └── apis.js       # API functions for DirolSwap operations (to be implemented).
+│   └── OrochiNetwork/        # New Module: Orochi Network
+│       ├── index.js          # Main script (check account points, enable nodes via proxies).
+│       ├── tokens.txt        # Bearer tokens, one per line (aligned 1:1 with proxies.txt).
+│       ├── instructions.txt  # Guide explaining how to obtain Orochi bearer tokens.
 │       └── scripts/
-│           └── apis.js       # Contains API functions for DirolSwap operations.
-To be Implemented.
+│           └── apis.js       # GraphQL helpers for getUserInfo & enableNode (proxy-aware).
 ├── faucets/
 │   ├── official_faucet/
 │   │   ├── claim.js          # Script to claim tokens from the official faucet.